72nd/fuzzlecheck-linux/README.md

 ## Introduction

 [Fuzzlecheck](https://www.fuzzlecheck.de/index/EN/index.html) is a film preproduction management software which is quiet popular in Germany.
 Officially it only runs on Windows or Mac.
 But as it's only a bundled Java Application, it can also runs on Linux.
 I've written a simple Python script to extract the files from the Mac Image and install them on your Linux box.
+Further a `.desktop` entry is added so you can use the application like any other.

 ## Usage